yrutschle/sslh/README.md

         # ip -6 rule add fwmark 0x1 lookup 100
         # ip -6 route add local ::/0 dev lo table 100

+Note that these rules will prevent from connecting directly to ssh on the port 22, as packets coming out of sshd will be tagged.
+If you need to retain direct access to ssh on port 22 as well as through sslh, you can make sshd listen to 22 AND another port (e.g. 2222), and change the above rules accordingly.

 FreeBSD:

 Given you have no firewall defined yet, you can use the following configuration